aeshanw/aeshanw.github.io/_posts/2016-10-07-south-america-patagonian-lake-district-part-iii.markdown

 And given the rather low frequency of buses here I didn't want to consider a long hike back to Bariloche in the pitch black of night.

-At the bus stop I met a french traveller who confirmed it was the expected bus stop.
+At the bus stop I met a French traveller who confirmed it was the expected bus stop.

-##Additional Travel options
+## Additional Travel options
 On the long bus ride back to town I had a chat with the french traveller on the various routes and points of interest in the region.
 I had an extra day remaining in *Bariloche* before I had to rendezvous with my friend in *Buenos Aires* to proceed with the rest of the trip.
 I assumed that the major sights of Bariloche had been covered, but she suggested a hike up *Cerro Campaniro* for better panoramic view of the area.

 She was on a 6 months unpaid break from work and was journeying through South America from `Ushuaia (Argentina)` in the far South (as close to Antarctica as you can get) to `Lima (Peru)` in the North.
 Her route closely resembled mine in some ways except for duration.
 She was on a tighter budget had to take long-distance buses for most of her trip.Whereas I with my 1 month paid sabbatical resembled more of a whirlwind tour through the region.
 My average stop would be for 2 days and would  involve *alot* of flights.
 She apparently had a deal with her Bank on being charged a flat fee for ATM withdrawals.
 So she could draw cash on demand.

 Needless to say she was staying mostly at hostels and backpacker hotels and had to take more precautions that I would have to.
 She described some of the security issues she'd encountered so far and that daylight muggings were not impossible in as seemingly orderly city as *Buenos Aires*.

-#Conclusion
+# Conclusion
 The *llao llao* peninsular hike was a great way to explore the wilderness while still having trails to follow.
 That said some trails could have been better marked and you need to be wary of thick thorn bushes on the trail.
 However don't rush it, if you plan to hike in this area I'd suggest spending a good part of the day as the crowds are minimal and its a well maintained park for the most part.